IvanC987/SemanticSegmentationModel/README.md

 # Semantic Segmentation Model

-This project implements a **semantic segmentation model** based on the U-Net architecture.
+Implement and train a **semantic segmentation model** based on the U-Net architecture.

 The goal is to perform classification of images using a deep learning model.
 This serves as a stepping stone towards building my next project: Image Diffusion Model